Grand Canyon Education Inc. research snapshot

 Mean-reversion setup

-If LOPE approaches the $140 support zone with RSI in oversold territory (below 30) and no negative fundamental news, consider the risk/reward of a bounce toward $155 to $165.
-Look for volume exhaustion and a bullish reversal candlestick pattern before establishing a position.
+If LOPE pulls back toward the $144 to $148 support cluster with RSI near 40 to 45 and no negative fundamental news, the risk and reward of a bounce toward $155 to $160 becomes more favorable.
+Look for volume exhaustion and a bullish reversal candlestick pattern before acting.

-Set a hard stop below $138.
-The mean-reversion setup carries regulatory gap-down risk that can invalidate technical support levels quickly.
+Set a stop below $144 or, for a wider stop, below $134.27.
+The setup carries gap risk from regulatory headlines that can break technical support quickly.

 Fundamental monitor